 D. Cooling and Hardening

-After the injection, the molten material needs to cool and solidify within the mold.
-The cooling and hardening phase involves the following considerations:
+After injection, the molten material needs to be cooled and solidified inside the mold.
+The cooling and hardening stages involve the following considerations:

-Cooling Channels: The mold contains a network of cooling channels through which a cooling medium, such as water or oil, circulates.
-These channels help extract heat from the molten material, reducing its temperature and promoting solidification.
+Cooling channel: The mold contains a cooling channel network through which a cooling medium (such as water or oil) circulates.
+These channels help extract heat from the molten material, lower its temperature, and promote solidification.

-Time and Temperature Control: Proper control of the cooling time and temperature is crucial to ensure the part solidifies uniformly.
-Adjusting these parameters based on the material’s characteristics and the part’s complexity helps prevent defects such as warping or shrinkage.
+Time and temperature control: Proper control of cooling time and temperature is crucial to ensure uniform solidification of parts.
+Adjusting these parameters based on the characteristics of the material and the complexity of the parts can help prevent defects such as warping or shrinkage.

 E. Ejection